 Thinking about buying a snowboard this winter?
-There are about 50-100 different snowboard companies out there competing for your hard earned cash (or your mom’s hard-earned cash) so here are some things you should know.
+There are about 50-100 different snowboard companies out there competing for your hard earned (or your mom’s hard-earned) cash so here are some things you should know.
+First – just because you’re a girl doesn’t mean you should use hand-me-down or second-rate gear.
+There are a lot of brands that cater specifically to women and there are a lot of choices for riders of all levels.

 If your only snowboarding experience is playing SSX on your PS2, then consider yourself a beginner.
 If you board 3 – 5 times a year, can ride fakie, catch some air and turn with no problem, you’re probably an intermediate rider.
 If you’re advanced, you know who you are.
 Most companies make snowboards for riders of all levels.
 If you’re a newbie, you’ll find freestyle snowboards are more flexible and easier to learn on.